DBurca/Discussion-Rooms/README.md

 ### Version 3 Change log
 * Discussion Rooms uploaded to GitHub
-* The host can now kick other users
+* Host can now kick other users
-* Added an interesting background on the login screen
+* Added a background options on the login screen